Blackberry Gin Sour

 Instructions

-• Garnish with fresh blackberries.
+• Garnish with fresh blackberries on a skewer.

 Notes